NanoCalc/TMM-Sim/README.md

 ![FIG-1](https://github.com/NanoCalc/TMM-Sim/assets/102557510/e73db4fb-d698-490f-b0be-0291b9bf78f4)

+The program interface clearer requests to the user a input.xlsx file.
+All the information about the device can be easily filled in this file, as can be seen below for a device with the BHJ structure.

 # Institutions
 <sup>a</sup>Institute of  Physics, Federal University of Rio de Janeiro, 21941-909, Rio de Janeiro-RJ, Brazil.<br>
 <sup>b</sup>Department of Physics, Federal University of Paraná, 81531-980, Curitiba-PR, Brazil.<br>